I am a procrastinator. How do I get motivated to get things done?

 - Access to the tools you need to start working with RPM and getting your desired results

 Are you a self-identified procrastinator?
 Have you tried countless time management methods, but just end up creating endless lists instead of actually getting things done?
 Sick of always feeling like you do things at the last minute?
-Lack motivation to get tasks started, let alone finished?
+Do you lack motivation to get tasks started, let alone finished?

 The problem with lots of time management systems is that they tackle the question “What do I need to do?”
 But shift your focus to understanding what you want – what you really, really want – and you’ll find how to get motivated along with time you didn’t know you had.
+You’ll learn how to be resourceful even when you lack resources.
 Welcome to RPM, the Rapid Planning Method.
 Here’s how to stop procrastinating.

 Why RPM, not time management

-For many of us chronic procrastinators – don’t worry, we’ve been there too – too often it seems like life becomes an insane time management obstacle course.
+For many chronic procrastinators, too often it seems like life becomes an insane time management obstacle course.
+Just when you feel like you have a handle on one area of your life, your attention is immediately needed elsewhere.
 There’s no time to stop and reflect; it’s always on to the next thing that’s been put off until the last minute.
-Clearly this is not how to stop procrastinating.
+Clearly, this is not how to stop procrastinating.

-Instead of thinking about life as simply trying to manage time, think about what you need to create a fulfilling life, one where you can grow and contribute.
-RPM works as system of thinking, allowing you to get to the heart of what you want and then reap the rewards.
+Instead of thinking about simply trying to manage time to get tasks done, think about what you need to do to create a fulfilling life, one where you can grow and contribute.
+RPM works as a system of thinking and enables you to get motivated, allowing you to get to the heart of what you want and then reap the rewards.
 To get motivated, give attention to what it is you really want in life and then everything falls into place to make those goals reality.
 You can also think of RPM as a Results-oriented/Purpose-driven/Massive Action Plan.

 The three questions to find your motivation